JetBrains/lets-plot/future_changes.md

 ### Fixed
 - geom_livemap: can't draw a path crossing the antimeridian [[#649](https://github.com/JetBrains/lets-plot/issues/649)].
+- Tooltip for a line have higher priority than points, even if the point is specified first in the layer list [[#1060](https://github.com/JetBrains/lets-plot/issues/1060)].
 - geom_ribbon(): tooltip appears in the wrong place on flipped ribbon [[#1334](https://github.com/JetBrains/lets-plot/issues/1334)].
 - Arrow crossing -180 longitude is split into two arrows [[#1364](https://github.com/JetBrains/lets-plot/issues/1364)].
 - Coordinate limits do not work on reversed scales [[#1365](https://github.com/JetBrains/lets-plot/issues/1365)]